 This matter contains molecules.
-These are a formation of two or more atoms bonded together.
-There is a lot of difference between the atom and the molecule.
-It is essential to understand what an atom is and what the molecule is.
+These are the formation of two or more atoms bonded together.
+There is a lot of Difference between atom and molecule It is essential to understand what an atom is and what the molecule is.

 Every student should have an idea regarding this.
 They must know what an atom and a molecule are.
 Being combined, the atoms form a molecule.
 It helps to embody the objects around us.